 General liability insurance is always about the other party’s injuries not the Insured’s.
 It can range from false imprisonment to advertising injury to Employee Benefit Liability (EBL).
 EBL could arise where a client has a 90-day health insurance enrollment period and fails to enroll a new employee by the 90th day.
 If that employee were to become gravely ill, the employer may end up paying the employee’s medical costs out of pocket, unless the client has a property written general liability insurance policy.

-Advertising injury is also included in most general liability policies to defend the Insured again a claim, as well as pay any award granted by a court or other settlement.
+Advertising injury is also included in most general liability policies to defend the Insured against a claim, as well as pay any award granted by a court or other settlement.
 The average amount of coverage for advertising injury is $1 million.

 Another common coverage offered is personal injury.
 Personal injury protection includes claims for false imprisonment.
 While this may seem unusual, many large retailers have private security to guard against theft.
 If the store’s private security wrongly detains a person who has been accused of theft, the store could be liable for false imprisonment.
 Even police departments apprehend and hold the wrong person.
 A general liability policy would cover this under personal injury as opposed to bodily injury.